plone/volto/apps/nextjs/README.md

-# Plone on NextJS
+# Plone on Next.js

-This is a PoC of a [NextJS](https://nextjs.org) app using the app router and the `@plone/client` and `@plone/components` library.
-This is intended to serve as playground for the development of both packages and as demo of Plone using NextJS.
+This is a proof of concept of a [Next.js](https://nextjs.org) app, using the app router and the `@plone/client` and `@plone/components` library.
+This is intended to serve as both a playground for the development of both packages and as demo of Plone using Next.js.

 ## Development